- Home›

 www.dccc.edu/transfer

 Each year over 1,200 Delaware County Community College students transfer successfully to hundreds of colleges and universities throughout the United States.
 It is important to begin planning for transfer as soon as you enroll at the College.
-Many courses you take at the College will fill general education requirements for graduation at your transfer school.
-Depending on the major you select at your transfer institution, it will be important for you to take your prerequisites here so you can move into your chosen major with ease.
-The Transfer Office has course equivalencies and transfer guides to many colleges and universities, transfer agreements with the schools most often selected for transfer by Delaware County Community College students, Transfer Advisors and a wealth of other information to assist you.
+Many courses you take at the College will fill general education and major requirements for graduation at your transfer school.
+The Transfer & Articulation Office has developed a number of transfer agreements and pathways with partner institutions to facilitate the transfer of our graduates.
+The Transfer & Articulation Office maintains our Transfer webpages and Transfer Check, which provides course equivalencies, transfer agreements, and transfer guides for the schools most often selected for transfer by Delaware County Community College students.
+The Transfer Office has a wealth of other information to assist you through meeting with our Transfer Advisors.

-The Delaware County Community College Transfer Office looks to develop new academic opportunities, and has entered into a number of agreements with various colleges and universities that directly benefit students.
-Among these special opportunities the Transfer Office has partnered with several institutions to form dual and guaranteed admission, core-to-core, and program-to-program articulation agreements.
+The Delaware County Community College Transfer & Articulation Office works to develop new academic opportunities and has entered into partnerships with various colleges and universities that directly benefit students.
+Through these partnerships, the Transfer & Articulation Office has developed a number of transfer agreements.

 DUAL ADMISSION